ahkscript/awesome-AutoHotkey/README.md

 #### Web Syntax Highlighters
 * [PrismJs](http://ahkscript.org/boards/viewtopic.php?f=22&t=3942) - Lightweight minimal Autohotkey syntax highlighting
 * [Syntax Highlighter](https://github.com/aviaryan/highlighter-ahk-zenburn) - Legacy syntax highlighter for Autohotkey with default support for line numbers.

+#### <a name="tools-others"></a>Others
+* [GoTo](http://www.autohotkey.com/board/topic/95009-) - Addon for any text editor that helps you jump to labels, hotkeys, hotstrings and functions in the active file.
+* [Context sensitive help in any editor](http://www.autohotkey.com/board/topic/94493-) - Addon for any text editor that provides context sensitive help by pressing F1.

 ## Resources